stellar/slingshot/musig/README.md

 Thus, it returns `Signature` instead of a `Result`, since it can not fail.

 ## Protocol for counterparty state transitions
-Counterparties are states stored internally by a party, that represent the messages received by from its counterparties.
+Counterparties are states stored internally by a party, that represent the messages received from its counterparties.

 Counterparty state transitions overview:
 ```
-Counterparty{pubkey}
+Counterparty{position, pubkey}
   ↓
 .precommit_nonce(precommitment)
   ↓
-CounterpartyPrecommitted{precommitment, pubkey}
+CounterpartyPrecommitted{precommitment, position, pubkey}
   ↓
 .commit_nonce(commitment)
   ↓
-CounterpartyCommitted{commitment, pubkey}
+CounterpartyCommitted{commitment, position, pubkey}
   ↓
 .sign(share, challenge, context)
   ↓